skwzrd/mod_wsgi_install/README.md

 In the following instructions, replace `bionicbeaver` with your own domain name.

-At the end of this guide, you will have a site accessible

 ## Part One

 ### Serving a static HTML file locally.